 Just thinking solely from an exercise perspective, one could definitely do more meaningful work with a barbell and a set of plates.
 As you become stronger, you can simply add weight to the bar.
 There’s nothing like squatting or deadlifting a little over 3 times your body weight and feeling that sense of accomplishment (one of the many reasons why I’m a powerlifter).
 If you’re a personal trainer, coach, or just a great person and want to spot for someone else, a barbell is much easier (and more predictable) to spot than a pair of dumbbells.
 Your body will improve too – heavyweight lifted consistently will build muscle, therefore increasing your metabolism.
 The more weight you lift, the better you will look (and feel).

 From a financial standpoint, it just makes sense to buy a barbell and plates.
 A decent bar and a set of plates will cost anywhere from $400-500 dollars, especially if you buy used (make sure you’re paying a fair amount, though).
 A set of dumbbells, especially as you increase in strength, could be thousands of dollars.
-Even a pair of Powerblocks are not cheap ($300-500) and the cheapest models only go up to 50lbs (the expansions are costly).
+Even a pair of Powerblocks are not cheap ($300-500) and the cheapest models only go up to 50lbs (the expansions are costly), but can always check out Powerblock coupons.

 Besides landmine work, you could use a barbell to do Pendlay rows, snatches, overhead presses, hip thrusts, and so much more.
 Barbells are incredibly versatile and are used in a variety of movements.